Larke12/twicciand/README.md

 go get "github.com/sorcix/irc"
 ```

-to install config file library.
+to install config file library. `sorcix/irc` will need to be switched to the `ircv3.2-tags` branch.
 Finally, run `go build` in
 the project directory to build the project.

 ## Authentication